ClarkNarvas/ClarkNarvas.com/_posts/2019-11-27-DeGooglingMyAndroid.md

 featured-image: /assets/blogposts/DeGooglingMyAndroid/Open-Source-Blog-Thumbnail-768x432.png
 thumbnail-alt: Phone with open source logos in the background
 tags: DeGoogling
+description: This is how I took back my privacy, and DeGoogled my phone.
 ---

 {% include components/quote.html text="“Everytime you create a new account, whenever you accept those dialogs that are asking for cookies, whenever you make a search online.
 You are being watched and companies from big to small are trying to build a big picture about who you are, your interests, your age and so much more.”" %}